Pillber/WFF-Parser/README.md

 ### Solving
 To solve a set of premise sentences with a conclusion, create a Solver object.
 Then, set as many premises as wanted and only one conclusion.
 The `solve()` method will return whether or not the premises and conclusion make a valid argument.
+You can set the definition of the internal parser of the solver to be whatever during solver creation, such as `Solver('formal')`.
+The default definition is the informal.

 See the Example above for an example.